 |Malware Removal (Windows)||

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.

 How to protect yourself from ransomware infections

 Suspicious/Irrelevant emails should not be opened, especially those received from unknown senders (addresses).
 Any attachments (or links) found in suspect mail must never be opened, since doing so can result in an infection.
 Only official and verified download sources should be used.